Professor Robert Clarke

 - Clinical Trial Service Unit and Epidemiological Studies Unit

-Robert Clarke is a Professor of Epidemiology and Public Health Medicine at the Clinical Trial Service Unit (CTSU), Nuffield Department of Population Health, University of Oxford and Consultant in Public Health Medicine and Director of the MSc course in Global Health Science.
-He qualified in clinical medicine in Ireland and worked for 5 years in internal medicine and 4 years in cardiology.
-After 2 years in clinical pharmacology at Vanderbilt University, Nashville, USA, he joined CTSU in 1991 and specialised in Cardiovascular Epidemiology.
+Robert Clarke is an Emeritus Professor of Epidemiology and Public Health Medicine at the Clinical Trial Service Unit and Epidemiological Studies Unit (CTSU), Honorary Consultant in Public Health Medicine and Scientific Director of the MSc in Global Health Science and Epidemiology.
+He qualified in clinical medicine in Ireland and worked for five years in internal medicine and four years in cardiology.
+After two years in clinical pharmacology at Vanderbilt University, Nashville, USA, he joined CTSU in 1991 and specialised in cardiovascular epidemiology.